phaer/nixos-android-builder/docs/user-guide.md

 So the script starts by copying the image out of the nix store to a temporary file, before signing the `UKI`, copying secure boot update bundles, and - finally moving the image to the repository’s top-level directory.

-So to sign your image, run:
+To sign your image, run:

 ```bash
 $ nix run .#sign-disk-image ./results/*.raw